jbobrow/AutomaTiles/Examples/README.md

 5. Use an ISP of your choice and program your AutomaTiles!

 ###Examples###
+**Color Gossip**
+An example to show how colors can transition smoothly between each other.
+In this aesthetic example, tiles pulse white when alone, and then share colors when together.
+Pressing on one changes its color, and surrounding tiles try to match the color while transitioning smoothly over 3 seconds.
+With a large population, the result is a flow of colors, it is up to chance which one will contaminate them all.

 **Game of Life**
 Based on John Conway's [Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life), this example follows a simple set of rules to emerge some very complex behavior.
 Different AutomaTile arrangements create multiple static and dynamic equilibria